CRYSIS525/fortigate-auto-backup-manager/README.md

 * Do not expose FTP credentials
 * Do not upload real configuration files
-* Use environment variables for sensitive data
+* Store sensitive data securely
 * Restrict access to backup storage

 ---